 Another widely accepted theory is that Kate’s three poppies represent the three branches of the United Kingdom’s military: the Army, the Royal Navy, and the Royal Air Force.

-This theory seems particularly fitting given her prominent position and her dedication to honouring military personnel at events throughout the year, plus her own ties with each branch.
-The Princess holds many honorary military appointments, including Colonel-in-Chief of the 1st The Queen’s Dragoon Guards, Colonel of the Irish Guards, Commodore-in-Chief of the Fleet Air Arm, Royal Honorary Air Commodore of RAF Coningsby and Honorary Air Commandant of the RAF Air Cadets.
+This theory seems particularly fitting given her military appointments, including Colonel-in-Chief of the 1st The Queen’s Dragoon Guards, Colonel of the Irish Guards, Commodore-in-Chief of the Fleet Air Arm, Royal Honorary Air Commodore of RAF Coningsby and Honorary Air Commandant of the RAF Air Cadets.

 It’s also said Queen Camilla wears three poppies at Remembrance events for the same reasons, to represent the three branches of the United Kingdom’s military.

-Plus, this theory ties in with the speculation behind Queen Elizabeth II’s preference for wearing multiple poppies.
+This theory also ties in with the speculation behind Queen Elizabeth II’s preference for wearing multiple poppies.
 Dig through the archives and you’ll find the late Queen often wore several poppies pinned to her coat with a brooch—just like Kate.
 She wore as many as five poppies at a time.
-It’s thought the five poppies also represented the three branches of Armed Forces, and honoured the efforts of the Civil Defence and the Women’s Army Auxiliary Corps in both World Wars.
+It’s thought her five poppies represented the three branches of the Armed Forces, and honoured the efforts of the Civil Defence and the Women’s Army Auxiliary Corps in both World Wars.

 3) Perhaps It’s Just An Aesthetic Choice?